axgle/pinyin/README.md

 pinyin
 ======

-convert chinese to pinyin in golang
+convert Simplified Chinese to pinyin in golang

 install
 --------